-All shade is not equal.
-Some shady conditions will yield much more produce than others will, while some areas are better left for hostas and moss.
+All shade is not equal. knowing what you can grow in shady spaces is important.
+Some shady conditions will yield more produce than others will, while some areas are better left for hostas and moss.
 Gardeners should be familiar with the different types of shade, but should also keep in mind that measuring how much shade your garden gets isn’t always easy.

 One possibility is simply to plant a more tolerant strand of grass in that part of the property.
 Grasses that are known for being able to do a bit better in the shade include:

 - Cool-season grasses: tall fescue, fine fescue, rye